Universite-Gustave-Eiffel/CleanTiPy/docs/source/index.rst

    Usage
    -----

-   Check out the :doc:`usage` section to know the required packages, how to install the code and how to use it. :ref:`Examples <Examples>` are also provided.
+   Check out the :doc:`usage` section to know the required packages, how to install the code and how to use it. :ref:`Examples <ExampleSection>` are also provided.

    Indices and tables